meongj/meongj/README.md

 ---

 ### 🙋🏻‍♀️ About Me
-Hi there, I am a backend developer using Java programming language. <br>
+Hi there, I am a frontend developer using JavaScript programming language. <br>
 I love the process of finding problems and solving them in an efficient way. <br>
 I'm trying to grow every day.✨